Manic comic Jonathan Winters dead at 87

 Winters was a comedian who rebelled against telling jokes and entertained in a stream-of-consciousness style that could veer into the surreal.

-Steve Martin paid tribute on Twitter on Friday: "Goodbye, Jonathan Winters.
+Steve Martin said on Twitter on Friday: "Goodbye, Jonathan Winters.
 You were not only one of the greats, but one of the great greats."

 SALTY MAUDIE, DRAWLING SUGGINS